The Deep Mani

 I wanted to believe that it was this kind of hospitality that kept Patrick Leigh Fermor here for so many years.
 As prolific a smoker as he was a traveller, perhaps he felt something of the immortality of the region over the decades.
 On some level, he never wanted to leave – when he finally did die, he betrothed his home to the Athens-based Benaki Museum.
 As per the author’s wishes, once it has undergone refurbishment, it will be used as a retreat for artists, writers and students for nine months of the year; the other three it will be rentable as a lavish five-bedroom holiday home.
 The work was delayed by a lack of funding following Greece’s extended austerity measures, but it’s now scheduled to welcome its first guests next year.
 Located on a hilltop, overlooking a yawning turquoise bay, it’s the sort of idyllic spot a person could write a masterpiece – or at least be happy waiting until they felt inspired to try.

 As the sunny days rolled past, I found myself increasingly fixated on this writer, addicted to his marvellous turn of phrase (“wine-heavy sleep soon smoothed out these wrinkles of perplexity”) but even if with no interest in Fermor or his work, the Mani is a remarkable place to visit.
 The peninsula is sculpted by the Taygetus Mountains, which provide a dragon spine all the way to its southern extremity.
-It’s their presence that keep the roads from being too wide or too straight; again and again I found myself thinking of how much fun it was to drive there, and how little it mattered in which of the odd time-capsule towns and villages I stopped along the serpentine route.
+It’s their presence that keeps the roads from being too wide or too straight; again and again I found myself thinking of how much fun it was to drive there, and how little it mattered in which of the odd time-capsule towns and villages I stopped along the serpentine route.

 At the very tip, the Matapan is a craggy outcrop surrounded by cyan water, punctuated by a long-since automated lighthouse.
-Nearby, the fishing village of Porto Cayo looks idyllic too, but forces loyal to the 18th century revolutionary leader Petrobey used to throw dissenters from the low cliffs there.
+Nearby, the fishing village of Porto Cayo looked idyllic too, but forces loyal to the 18th century revolutionary leader Petrobey used to throw dissenters from the low cliffs there.
 They were chosen because their height broke as much of the victims’ bodies as possible without killing them; they were chosen to create maximum agony.
 Watching a small boat serenely bob out to sea on another sunny afternoon, that kind of viciousness seemed like an utter impossibility.

-Fringing the roads, rheumatic olive trees seemed to thrive, despite the lack of soil in which to take root.
+Fringing the roads, rheumatic olive trees proliferated, despite the lack of soil in which to take root.
 The dryness of the Mani creates small olives, far smaller than the famous Kalamata version originating in that city two hours to the north, but in their petiteness they are superior in flavour and make – so Maniots will quickly tell you – the best olive oil in all of Greece.
 “You can taste that, of course,” said Panos Sepsas with a friendly earnestness as a I chased a small pool around my plate with some bread.

 In this land of immortals, time passed strangely – I felt like I recognised it before I arrived and had left with an odd certainty that I would return.
 Fermor was attuned to this same feeling better than most, maybe better than anyone.
 He was certainly keen to try and articulate it.